Werdert45/fishfinder-app/README.md

 ## Issues

+* APP-25: Fix having two json files by using one method for single-species page show
 * APP-24: See which fish caught on FishDex
 * APP-23: Show recent catches on homepage
 * APP-22: Add friends functionality